aaron-grau/curic/react/projects/widgets/README.md

 * Center the tab content, both horizontally and vertically.

 * Add a hover effect to change the background color of the tab that's being moused over.
-Change the `cursor` to be a `pointer` when you're mousing over the tabs to make it clear that the tabs are interactive.

-* Add a background.
-Use the `background-image` or `background-color` property to change the background.
-Feel free to do this for every widget.
+* Change the `cursor` to be a `pointer` when you're mousing over the tabs to make it clear that the tabs are interactive.

 ### Recap

 At this point, you should have a widget that displays the content of a selected tab.
 The selected tab's label should be bold and the content pane should update when a different tab is selected.
-Once the tabs widget is sufficiently styled, move on to your last widget.
+Once the tabs widget is sufficiently styled, move on to your fourth and final widget.

 ## Phase 5: Autocomplete Widget